surajmandalcell/nup/README.md

 - [ ] Make sure the writing to file works and is safe
 - [x] Add a flag to log the latency of the request
 - [x] Add a flag to log the request status code
+- [x] Add a argument to show help

 #### Todo Documentation
 - [ ] Add a flag to log the latency of the request
 - [ ] Add a flag to log the request status code
+- [ ] Add a argument to show help